George C. Marshall: World War I

 Shortly after the American entry into World War I in April 1917, Marshall had roles as a planner of both training and operations.
-In the summer, he was assigned as assistant chief of staff for operations on the staff of the newly created 1st Division.
+In the summer, he was assigned as assistant chief of staff for operations on the staff of the newly created 1st Division, commanded by Major General William L. Sibert, a fifty-six-year-old engineer officer.
 After overseeing the division's mobilization and organization in Texas, he departed for France with the division staff in mid-1917.
 On the long ocean voyage, his roommate was the division's assistant chief of staff for training, Major Lesley J. McNair; the two formed a personal and professional bond that they maintained for the rest of their careers.
 Marshall was the first passenger from the first boat transporting American Expeditionary Forces (AEF) soldiers to set foot in Europe, and one of the first to enter the trenches of the Western Front.

+After arriving in France, Marshall served with the 1st Division on the Saint-Mihiel, Picardy, and Cantigny fronts.
+Although the division was designated as a Regular Army formation, most of the officers and men serving within its ranks were almost completely lacking in combat experience.
+They were also deficient "in training, staff work, and logistical problems.
+More than half of its soldiers were new recruits.
+Only a few of its non-commissioned officers had been in the Army for two years or more, and nearly all of the lieutenants had been commissioned less than six months".

-After arriving in France, Marshall served with the 1st Division on the St. Mihiel, Picardy, and Cantigny fronts.
-In late 1917, General John J. Pershing, the Commander-in-Chief (C-in-C) of the AEF, inspected the 1st Division.
-Unimpressed by what he observed, Pershing began to berate the division commander, Major General William L. Sibert, in front of his staff.
+In late 1917, General John J. Pershing, the commander-in-chief (C-in-C) of the AEF, inspected the 1st Division.
+Unimpressed by what he observed, Pershing began to berate Sibert in front of Sibert's staff.
 Sibert took Pershing's criticism in silence, but when Pershing turned his attention to the division chief of staff, Marshall angrily interceded to inform Pershing of logistical and administrative difficulties of which Pershing was unaware.
 Marshall also informed Pershing that the AEF staff had not been very helpful in dealing with the problems.
 Sibert and his staff were concerned that Marshall's willingness to confront Pershing had probably cost him his career.
-Instead, Pershing began to seek out Marshall and ask for his advice whenever he visited the 1st Division.
+Instead, Pershing began to seek out Marshall and ask for his advice whenever he visited the 1st Division, which, over the winter, "completed extensive training, much of it under French tutelage".
+By mid-April 1918 the division, now commanded by Major General Robert Lee Bullard, was deemed to have progressed enough in its training to have its own sector of the Western Front to hold.